 sudo certbot certonly --manual

 We need to enter the domain name, with and without www, and subdomains separated by commas.
-Also, you can obtain a wildcard SSL certificate
+Also, you can obtain a wildcard SSL certificate.
+A wildcard certificate will work with domain and all the subdomains.
+In this example, we’ve used the syntax to obtain a wildcard certificate.

 In the next image, you only need to answer yes.
 This is because we’re creating an SSL certificate for other server rather than the machine that we’re using.